MQTT is a wide used protocol in Internet of Things. Learn how to use MQTT and how to make it secure using SSL/TSL

 MQTT Publisher-subscriber pattern (MQTT Broker, MQTT Client)

 As described above MQTT is a message based protocol that uses publisher-subscriber pattern.
 The key component in MQTT is the MQTT broker.
 The main task of MQTT broker is dispatching messages to the MQTT clients (“subscribers”).
-In other words, the MQTT broker receives messages from publisher and dispatches these messages to the subscribers.
+In other words, the MQTT broker receives messages from the publisher and dispatches these messages to the subscribers.
 While it dispatches messages, the MQTT broker uses the topic to filter the MQTT clients that will receive the message.
 The topic is a string and it is possible to combine the topics creating topic levels.

 A topic is a virtual channel that connects a publisher to its subscribers.
 MQTT broker manages this topic.
 Through this virtual channel, the publisher is decoupled from the subscribers and the MQTT clients (publishers or subscribers) do not have to know each other to exchange data.
 This makes this protocol highly scalable without a direct dependency from the message producer (“publisher”) and the message consumer (“subscriber”).

 The schema below describes the MQTT architecture: